 Dealing with a loss of mobility in your canine companions is tough!
 We know.
 In fact, Ortho Dog was created after co-founders Elizabeth and Karen struggled to find solutions for their pups.
 Learn more about our story.

 We are here for support.
 Please contact us if you have any questions about a brace you are considering or have purchased.
+Is there something unique about your dog’s body that might impact sizing or comfort using a brace?
+Please reach out for consultation before ordering.
 We are committed to helping your pups have improved mobility and a fulfilling life.
 For inspiration or encouragement, read our Recovery Tails.